tidalcycles/strudel/paper/paper.md

 (should we explain shortly what tidal patterns do in general here?)

 The essence of TidalCycles are Patterns.
-Patterns are abstract entities that represent flows of time.
+Patterns are abstract entities that represent flows of time, supporting both continuous changes (like signals) and discrete events (like notes).
 Taking a time span as its input, a Pattern can output a set of events that happen within that time span.
 It depends on the structure of the Pattern where the events are placed.
 From now on, this process of generating events from a time span will be called **querying**.